 Knowing Yourself – The Deepest Journey

 When we approach personal foresight from the framework of the Eight Skills, recall that Learning is the first step of the Do loop.
 Learning, which is about better hindsight and insight, requires an investigative mindset, and a willingness to challenge our current assumptions and beliefs about our history and current status.
 When was the last time you investigated yourself?
 Wrote an accurate, brief personal history of the various phases of your life to date, “warts and all”?
 Mark Freeman’s Hindsight: The Promise and Peril of Looking Backward (2009) offers one personal view of the use of hindsight to better understand our own true stories to date.
 Finally, knowing ourselves also requires good insight, an understanding of our current traits, strengths, weaknesses, skills, and resources.
 In section two of this chapter we’ll look at some good self-assessments that are worth taking, to grow your insight into who you presently are.

 As one method to improve personal hindsight and insight, late psychologist Abraham Maslow, author of the hierarchy of needs, recommended peak experience summaries.
 These involve careful recollection and recording of brief examples of events or activities that have been peak insights and joys, and describing just what it was about each of those experiences that was so positive, for you.
 See Maslow’s The Farther Reaches of Human Nature (1971) for more on this method, and a retrospective on his other contributions.
 Hirokazu Koreeda’s film After Life (1998) in which individuals find themselves in a way station after death, having three days to sift through their life’s memories for the single one they are allowed to take with them to their next life, is a moving exploration of peak experiences.
-In creating the film, Koreeda interviewed five hundred ordinary Japanese with this question, and the diversity of experiences each character chooses is fascinating, and very personally revealing.
+In creating the film, Koreeda interviewed five hundred ordinary Japanese with this question.
+The diversity of experiences each character chooses is fascinating, and personally revealing.

 The foresight method of appreciative inquiry is another tool for peak experience summarizing.
 It involves identifying and mentally reliving a series of positive past and current achievements and abilities.
 It is sometimes used in the learning step (self-discovery) in organizations, especially when teams have become jaded, fear-bound, or pessimistic with respect to their future.
-Used well, inquiring into all the things that are going right, can quickly remove negative mental limitations that have placed on ourselves, limitations that can often cause us to slip out of a growth and positive sum mindset and back into a fixed and zero sum mindset.
+Used well, inquiring into all the things that are going right, can quickly remove negative mental limitations that we have placed on ourselves, limitations that can often cause us to slip out of a growth and positive sum mindset and back into a fixed and zero sum mindset.
 That puts us in the best frame of mind for addressing what is going wrong.
 See Cooperrider and Whitney’s Appreciative Inquiry (2005) for a good introduction to the method.

-Having a positive learning orientation to our personal histories is a good step, but we need more.
 As each of us are motivated by both pleasure and pain, we need to mentally review and better define our peak fears, anxieties, and displeasures as well, however unpleasant that may be.
 Friedmann Schaub’s The Fear and Anxiety Solution (2012) explores how to uncover and confront the hidden fears and anxieties that self-sabotage our personal growth.
 Carter and Sokol’s He’s Scared, She’s Scared (1995) explores the hidden fears that we bring to our relationships, and how they limit our options.
 Goulston and Goldberg’s Get Out of Your Own Way (1996) has more tips on how to manage our personal fears and anxieties, and grow daily in spite of them.